Hyundai Ioniq Electric range, battery & charging

 |193 miles||38.3kWh||6hrs 5mins (0-100%, 7.4kW)||45mins (10-80%, 50kW)|

-The latest version of the Hyundai Ioniq Electric, introduced in late 2019, features a 38.3kWh battery, replacing the 28kWh unit found in the previous iteration of the car.
+The most up-to-date version of the Hyundai Ioniq Electric, introduced in late 2019, features a 38.3kWh battery, replacing the 28kWh unit in the previous iteration of the car.
 The new battery brought with it a boost in range, while faster charging ability means charging times haven’t ballooned.

 Hyundai Ioniq Electric range

-Officially, the Ioniq Electric returns a range of 193 miles from a single charge, up from the previous version's 174 miles.
-That doesn’t sound like an enormous jump given the increase in battery size, however the pre-facelift Ioniq Electric was rated using the now-defunct NEDC test procedure.
-The more stringent WLTP regime in use today is much more likely to reflect figures that you’ll achieve in the real world, giving drivers a better idea of what to expect before they head to showrooms.
+Officially, the Ioniq Electric returns193 miles from a single charge, up from the previous version's 174 miles.
+That doesn’t sound like an enormous jump given the increase in battery size, however the pre-facelift Ioniq Electric was tested using the now-defunct NEDC procedure.
+The more stringent WLTP regime in use today is more likely to reflect what you’ll achieve in the real world.

 In This Review